frappe/frappe_io/frappe_io/www/new-docs/documentation/concepts.md

 ## DocType

+A DocType is the core building block of any application based on the Frappe Framework.
-A DocType is the single source of information about data in your system.
-It contains what fields are stored in the database.
+It describes the **Model** and the **View** of your data.
+It contains what fields are stored for your data, and how they behave with respect to each other.
+It contains information about how your data is named.
+It also enables rich **Object Relational Mapper (ORM)** pattern which we will discuss later in this guide.
-It is essentially the **model** in your system.
-It directly maps to a single database table.
+When you create a DocType, a JSON object is created which in turn creates a database table.

+> ORM is just an easy way to read, write and update data in a database without writing explicit SQL statements.

+**Conventions**

+To enable rapid application development, Frappe Framework follows some standard conventions.

+1. DocType is always singular.
+If you want to store a list of articles in the database, you should name the doctype **Article**.
-> As a convention tables are prefixed with `tab`.
-So the table name for **ToDo** doctype is `tabToDo`.
+1. Table names are prefixed with `tab`.
+So the table name for **Article** doctype is `tabArticle`.

 The standard way to create a DocType is by typing *new doctype* in the search bar in the **Desk**.